neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.world.entity.ai.memory.MemoryModuleType`
     - `VISITED_BLOCK_POSITIONS` - Important block positions visited.
     - `TRANSPORT_ITEMS_COOLDOWN_TICKS` - How many ticks to wait before transporting items.
+    - `UNREACHABLE_TRANSPORT_BLOCK_POSITIONS` - Holds a list of positions that are impossible to get to.
 - `net.minecraft.world.entity.animal.coppergolem`
     - `CopperGolem` - The copper golem entity.
     - `CopperGolemAi` - The brain logic for the copper golem.
     - `CopperGolemOxidationLevel` - A record holding the source events and textures for a given oxidation level.
     - `CopperGolemOxidationLevels` - All vanilla oxidation levels.
     - `CopperGolemState` - The current logic state the copper golem is in.
+- `net.minecraft.world.entity.player.Player#isMobilityRestricted` - Returns whether the player has the blindness effect.
 - `net.minecraft.world.entity.vehicle.MinecartFurnace#addFuel` - Adds fuel to the furnace to push the entity.
 - `net.minecraft.world.item`
     - `Item$TooltipContext#isPeaceful` - Returns true if the difficulty is set to peaceful.